TLyngeJ/lfs-base-system/README.md

     /bin/bash --login
 ```

-Also, a boot-loader is not installed.
-Grub is there, so following the
+A boot-loader is not installed.
+Grub is there, so following the instructions
-instructions on the LFS website should be easy enough, for an experienced user.
+on the LFS website should be easy enough, for an experienced user.

+If you need to do any post-build operations (chapter 7 in the LFS book), like
+setting up ethernet devices, this is the time to do so.

+Remember to alter the fstab, re-compile the linux package, etc, as well, if you
+need to.